 However, in recent years, studies have shown that fluorescent lighting has various adverse effects on students, and schools are now replacing their fluorescent lighting with LED bulbs.

-Benefits of LED Lighting in Schools
+Benefits of LED Lighting for Schools

 Schools that use LED lights enjoy the following benefits: